StevenDillmann/ml-xraytransients-mnras/README.md

 ### `output/embeddings` Folder

 This folder includes the final output data of the transient detection pipeline with the hyperparameters outlined in the paper.
-Include these files in the `output/embeddings` directory, if you want to use the embeddings described in the paper.
+Include these files in the `ml-xraytransients/output/embeddings` directory, if you want to use the embedding results described in the paper.

 - `paper2DAE_embedding.csv`: The t-SNE embedding of the autoencoder features of the $E-t$ Maps.
 - `paper2DAE_clusters.csv`: The t-SNE embedding of the autoencoder features of the $E-t$ Maps (including DBSCAN clusters).